 - Discoloration of the tooth

-A root canal is a procedure necessary to treat infected, injured, or inflamed pulp in the tooth’s center.
+A root canal is necessary to treat infected, injured, or inflamed pulp in the tooth’s center.
 This procedure takes longer when performed on molars because they sit in the back of the mouth, which makes them harder to reach.

 In addition, they have multiple canals, so the procedure takes longer.
 These factors also make it tougher to perform the surgery, making it more expensive.